 Monitor Website Uptime

 Set up an uptime monitoring service as soon as your website is live.
-This will allow you to keep watch over your site and if it goes down, you’ll receive an email or SMS.
-A free tool such as Uptime Robot is all you need for monitoring your website uptime.
+This will allow you to keep watch over your site, and if it goes down, you’ll receive an email or SMS.
+A free tool such as Uptime Robot is all you need to monitor your website’s uptime.

 Use Google Analytics